San Lazaro (film)

 San Lazaro is a Filipino horror film written and directed by Wincy Aquino Ong, starring Ramon Bautista, Wincy Aquino Ong, Nicco Manalo, Bianca King, Ely Buendia, Julia Clarete, Earl Ignacio, Kean Cipriano and Allan Forte.
 It is produced by Watusi Productions and Ramon Bautista Films.
 The film premiered in Cinemalaya 2011 as one of the finalists for the NETPAC (Network for the Promotion of Asian Cinema) Category.
+Distributed by GMA Films.

 Overview

 Production

 The production was funded through personal funds and deferrals.
 Principal shooting started in September 2010.
 The fictional town in the title was shot in Lubao, Pampanga; Antipolo, Rizal; and parts of Quezon City.
 The opening chapters where the two main characters first meet were shot in various locations around Malate, Manila and Makati.
-The final screen cut was delivered on August 2011.
+The final screen cut was delivered in August 2011.

 In April 2012, GMA Records bought the DVD distribution rights to the film.

 In March 2016, the film's digital distribution was acquired non-exclusively by iFlix.